Top 3 Ways to Align Your Money with Your Values

 With ESG investing, certain environmental, social, and governance values criteria are set to either screen out companies or invest further in companies.
 The environmental component addresses the company’s impact on the planet, like their carbon footprint or if they invest in climate technology, for example.
 The social aspect considers the company’s business relationships and their effect on people and social justice.
 Finally, the governance component relates to how the company is run.
 For example, whether their board is diverse or if the company uses accurate and transparent accounting procedures.

-Because each one of us has different convictions and investment needs, it’s important to research values-informed investing and work with a financial advisor who can guide you to a socially responsible investment strategy or ESG portfolio that supports your values and financial requirements.
+Because each one of us has different convictions and investment needs, it’s important to research values-aligned investing and work with a financial advisor who can guide you to a socially responsible investment strategy or ESG portfolio that supports your values and financial requirements.

 Maximize Doing Good With Your Finances